Perspective | In 2020, we reached peak Internet. Here’s what worked — and what flopped.

 Managers turn to surveillance software, always-on webcams to ensure employees are (really) working from home

-Meanwhile, overall productivity has decreased by 2 to 3 percent for most organizations, reports Bain & Company, because of poor collaboration and inefficient work practices.
+Meanwhile, overall productivity has decreased by 2 to 3 percent for most organizations, reports Bain & Co., because of poor collaboration and inefficient work practices.

 Nonetheless, some remote work is probably here to stay.
 When Pew surveyed Americans able to work from home in October, 54 percent said they would still want to work remotely after the pandemic ends.